Craniosacral Therapy

 How Many Sessions will I need?

-While some individuals report relief after just one or two sessions, those with long-standing issues, years of accumulated stress, trauma, or ongoing conditions will likely need several treatments.
-Many people find that regular sessions over an extended period yield the best benefits.
+The experience of Craniosacral Therapy (CST) can vary widely from person to person.
+Some individuals find relief after just one or two sessions, while others, particularly those with long-standing issues, years of accumulated stress, trauma, or ongoing conditions like tinnitus, may require several treatments.
+Many people find that regular sessions over an extended period provide the best results.

 More details about Craniosacral Therapy